Adredes-weslee/dspy-automotive-extractor/README.md

 This project demonstrates a systematic and programmatic framework for optimizing Large Language Models (LLMs) to perform high-accuracy structured data extraction from unstructured automotive service complaints.
 Leveraging Stanford's **DSPy** library, this system transitions from manual "prompt engineering" to a more robust "prompt compilation" paradigm.

-The core objective is to take raw, unstructured text from the official **NHTSA vehicle complaints database** and reliably extract structured entities (e.g., vehicle component, failure type).
+The core objective is to take raw, unstructured text from the official **NHTSA vehicle complaints database** and reliably extract structured entities like the vehicle's **Make, Model, and Year**.
 The system uses DSPy optimizers to automatically find the most effective prompt instructions and few-shot examples based on a quantitative evaluation metric, ensuring the final prompt is both highly accurate and auditable.

 The entire pipeline is designed for local-first execution with **Ollama** and is deeply integrated with **Langfuse** for fine-grained observability, meeting key enterprise requirements for data privacy and traceability.